 - Once the sugar is caramelized, turn off the heat and add the water - it will bubble aggressively.
 Once the bubbling subsides, add the fish sauce and the tamarind paste and swirl it around to mix.
-The sugar will not be completely dissolved yet, but it will be by the time you need it.3 Tbsp water, 4 Tbsp tamarind paste, 2 ½ Tbsp fish sauce
+The sugar will not be completely dissolved yet, but it will be by the time you need it.3 tablespoon water, 4 tablespoon tamarind paste, 2 ½ tablespoon fish sauce

 For the shrimp oil (optional)

 - Peel and devein the shrimp, reserving the heads.
 The shells are not used for this recipe but you can save it for shrimp stock and use it in tom yum goong.12 shrimp

 - In a wok (the same one you're using to make the pad thai), add the oil and the shrimp heads, and turn the heat on to medium.
 Slowly cook the shrimp heads, pressing them so the orange tomalley comes out, and keep stirring until the heads start to brown and crisp, and start to smell like grilled shrimp.⅓ cup neutral oil

 - Drain through a metal sieve into a heatproof bowl, discarding the shrimp heads (or keep them for garnish).
 If you're making pad thai right away, no need to clean the wok.